koenrane/KR-new-site/content/import/how-low-should-fruit-hang-before-we-pick-it.md

  At first, plans with slightly lower impact will be preferable in the scaled case, no matter how high-scoring the other plans are – a plan with 0 score and .99 impact will be selected before a plan with 1,000,000,000 score and 1 impact.

-> [!note] Lemma 5 First subinterval is the best plan with minimal impact
+> [!math] Lemma 5 First subinterval is the best plan with minimal impact
 > The plan with highest score among those with minimal impact corresponds to the first subinterval.
 >
 > _Proof outline._ The constrained case is once again trivial (if there is no plan within the constraint, we assume that the agent does nothing / Frank returns no object).